-A motion control system controls moving and/or rotating parts of machines in a well-defined manner, for example in printing presses, machine tools, or packaging machines.
+Figure 3: Various technically feasible 5G device-to-device deployment options 5 Use Cases That Could Benefit from 5G Sidelink in Factory Automation The following use cases, described in 3GPP TS 22.104 [3], were investigated in connection with deploying 5G sidelink for factory automation. device-to-network connection, assuming that the same level of radio link reliability is achievable in both cases.
+5.1 Motion Control A motion control system controls moving and/or rotating parts of machines in a well-defined manner, for example in printing presses, machine tools, or packaging machines.
 In these scenarios, it may not be feasible to use a wired connection to a gateway device (containing one or more field devices) in the rotating part of a robot arm.

-5G sidelink connectivity between a motion controller connected to a UE and one or more actuators may reduce communication latency or resource consumption compared to a A.2.2.2 of 3GPP TS 22.104 [3].
+5G sidelink connectivity between a motion controller connected to a UE and one or more actuators may reduce communication latency or resource consumption compared to a 5.2 Controller-to-Controller Communication between industrial controllers is already used today for various use cases, including control-to-control communication between motion (control) subsystems.

-Controller-to-Controller 5.2

-Communication between industrial controllers is already used today for various use cases, including control-to-control communication between motion (control) subsystems.
 Examples include large printing presses for which it is not possible or desirable for a single motion controller to operate all of the actuators, individual machines that collaborate to achieve a particular result (e.g., machines in an assembly line), and an individual machine that contributes to a joint task by controlling and coordinating the transfer of workpieces from one machine to another.
-The requirements are described in
+The requirements are described in A.2.2.2 of 3GPP TS 22.104 [3].